 - The Basics: Students help plan and execute Psych 1, Intro to Psychology, under the guidance of faculty and graduate students.
 They are responsible for running a section, attending a weekly meeting regarding teaching techniques/course material, and attending all lectures.

-- Who to contact: Allison Land in the Psychology Department (SS2, Room 273)
+- Who to contact: Chantell Padilla in the Psychology Department (SS2, Room 273)

 - Requirements: Must be a declared Psychology major, have completed some upper division courses, provide a letter of recommendation, and transcripts.